Testosterone Replacement Therapy (TRT) For Men

 Men’s hormone levels can fluctuate throughout the day, affecting their mood, sexuality and more.
 Typically, these hormone fluctuations can vary several times a day.
 Testosterone levels are typically higher in the morning and lower in the evening.
 Furthermore, hormone levels are higher in the fall of the year and lower in the spring of the year.

 Finally, low testosterone levels are often caused by elevated estrogen levels.
 Estrogen is produced from testosterone that is circulating in the body using an enzyme called aromatase.
 As a man ages, his body may begin increasing estrogen production instead of testosterone.
 Estrogen can be produced by the fat cells in the body as well as by the brain, liver and muscles.
 This means that if a man is overweight, he is more apt to having low testosterone levels and high estrogen levels.

 When hormone levels begin to decline, men may experience a number of physical, psychological and sexual symptoms.
 The most important thing to do is to have your hormone levels checked since hormone levels will begin to decline after the age of 40.

 Testosterone Replacement Therapy For Men

-The American Association of Clinical Endocrinologists reports that offers numerous benefits.
+Testosterone Replacement Therapy (TRT) offers numerous benefits.
 First, it helps improve testosterone levels, which can reduce the risk of cardiovascular disease.
 Hormone replacement therapy is used to help improve the symptoms of low testosterone due to pituitary gland disorders, testicle disorder and brain disorders that are causing decreased hormone levels.